Iran says it sends second monkey into space, brings it back safely

 Rouhani used Twitter to mark the latest event, a demonstration of rocket power that is likely to cause concern in the West and among some Gulf states, which are worried about Iran's nuclear ambitions.

-He said the monkey was named Fargam and had been returned to earth "safe an sound."
+He said the monkey was named Fargam and had been returned to earth "safe and sound."

 "In total, this is the second monkey sent into space and returned in perfect health to Iran," Rouhani said in another Twitter message.

-In November, the world's six powers made a breakthrough deal for Tehran to curb its nuclear program in return for limited sanctions easing.
+In November, the world's six powers made a breakthrough deal for Tehran to curb its nuclear programme in return for limited sanctions easing.

 The agreement appeared to face its first major difficulty on Friday with Russia warning that expanding a U.S. sanctions blacklist could seriously complicate the deal's implementation.